-- 87. For journeys in urban congested areas a focus of this Strategy is to provide all forms of public transport, including taxis, as a positive choice.
-Public road transport, by professional operators, increases road safety and helps reduce road congestion. - 88.
-The growing development of shopping facilities and recreational attractions, suggest the need to refocus off-peak public transport services to these demand centres.
+For journeys in urban congested areas or where passenger demand exists a focus of this strategy is to provide all forms of public transport, including taxis, as a positive choice.
+Public road transport, by professional operators, increases road safety and helps reduce road congestion.

+The growing development of shopping facilities and recreational attractions suggests the need to refocus off-peak public transport services to these demand centres.